dxw/playbook/guides/how-we-do-user-research.md

 You can then confirm the exact incentive with the client when you are planning a batch of research.

-On previous project we have paid:
+On previous projects we have paid:

 - £30 of Love2Shop gift vouchers for 1.5 hours of in-person usability testing
 - £50 cash for geographically-specific users to take part in 1 hour of remote mobile usability testing